Squeezex/LogChecker/Log_checker_0.1/ReadMe.txt

-The script searches the specified words in the logs and puts them into a separate folder by match. it can be customised
+The script searches the specified words that don't exist in the logs and puts them into a separate folder by match. it can be customised